seth-cohen/klipper/docs/Measuring_Resonances.md

 ## Input Shaper re-calibration

-`SHAPER_CALIBRATE` can be also used to re-calibrate the input shaper in the future, especially if some changes to the printer that can affect its kinematics are made.
+`SHAPER_CALIBRATE` command can be also used to re-calibrate the input shaper in the future, especially if some changes to the printer that can affect its kinematics are made.
 One can either re-run the full calibration using `SHAPER_CALIBRATE` command, or restrict the auto-calibration to a single axis by supplying `AXIS=` parameter, like
 ```
-SHAPER_CALIBRATE AXIS=X FIG_NAME=calibration.png
+SHAPER_CALIBRATE AXIS=X
 ```

 **Warning!** It is not advisable to run the shaper autocalibration very